langhavens/schwab-api-sdk-java/README.md

 A Java SDK implementation for the Schwab API by Langhavens.
 This implementation includes a reactive, non-blocking client and a blocking client.

 # Pre-requisites
-A valid, [Schwab API](https://developer.schwab.com/) Trader Individual, account and an active App with associated `app_key` and `secret` values are required to authenticate with the Schwab API.
+1. A valid, [Schwab API](https://developer.schwab.com/) Trader Individual, account and an active App with associated `app_key` and `secret` values are required to authenticate with the Schwab API.
+2. Requires Java 21+.

 # Setup
 1. Add `schwab` under `spring.profiles.active:` in your application properties.